streamdata-gallery-organizations/aws-glacier/_listings/aws-glacier/accountidvaultsvaultnamejobs-get-openapi.md

         type: string
       - in: query
         name: EndDate
-        description: "The end of the date range in UTC for vault inventory retrieval that includes archives\t\t\t\t\t\t\tcreated before this date"
+        description: The end of the date range in UTC for vault inventory retrieval that includes archivescreated before this date
         type: string
       - in: query
         name: Format
-        description: "When initiating a job to retrieve a vault inventory, you can optionally add this parameter\t\t\t\t\t\t\tto your request to specify the output format"
+        description: When initiating a job to retrieve a vault inventory, you can optionally add this parameterto your request to specify the output format
         type: string
       - in: query
         name: Limit
-        description: "The maximum number of inventory items returned per vault inventory retrieval\t\t\t\t\t\t\trequest"
+        description: The maximum number of inventory items returned per vault inventory retrievalrequest
         type: string
       - in: query
         name: Marker
-        description: "An opaque string that represents where to continue pagination of the vault inventory\t\t\t\t\t\t\tretrieval results"
+        description: An opaque string that represents where to continue pagination of the vault inventoryretrieval results
         type: string
       - in: query
         name: RetrievalByteRange